 The cornea is the outmost lens of the eye.
 It is made up of five layers of smooth, transparent material and serves two main purposes: first, it acts as a protective shield for the eye, keeping it free from germs, dust, and other foreign material; and second, it functions as a window, controlling and focusing light that enters the eye.

-Generally, injury or infection confined to the outermost layers of the cornea can be effectively treated with little or no permanent impact to vision.
+Generally, injury or infection confined to the outermost layers of the cornea can be effectively treated with little or no permanent impact on vision.
 However, if the inner layers of the cornea are affected, the greater the risk of permanent damage, including corneal scarring and vision loss.

 When corneal injury or disease interferes with a patient’s quality of life, then a corneal transplant should be considered.
 Common reasons for transplant include:

 To improve optical quality and enhance vision.
-Examples of conditions requiring optical treatment include replacement of an opaque and scarred cornea or a cornea distorted by severe astigmatism due to keratoconus.
+Examples of conditions requiring optical treatment include the replacement of an opaque and scarred cornea or a cornea distorted by severe astigmatism due to keratoconus.